arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-04-19-3-misconceptions-about-cultured-meat.md

 Some call it _clean meat_, others ‘lab-grown meat’. **But what is it really?**

 Cultured meat is meat grown from cell cultures in a process known as [cellular agriculture](//www.cell.ag/cellular-agriculture-future-of-food).
-Cellular agriculture (‘cell ag’) is the field of growing animal agricultural products (like meat, leather, and milk) directly form cell cultures instead of using animals.
+Cellular agriculture (‘cell ag’) is the field of growing animal agricultural products (like meat, leather, and milk) directly from cell cultures instead of using animals.
 Instead of raising a cow from birth for milk and meat, for example, cellular agriculture presents an alternative way to get the same product. **Without requiring the animal.**

 <img src="/img/cultured-beef-and-post.jpg" width="100%"/>